 - 7.3.4 The site is expected to provide for approximately 20 units.
-Site HS2 should seek to diversify the housing offer available in the area, ensuring that a range of house types and sizes are provided to contribute to meeting local housing needs, including for affordable homes. - 7.3.5 Nottinghamshire County Council will be retaining space for an education facility within the site boundary.
-A quality, sensitive design should ensure that both uses can sit comfortably on site, and that the amenity of existing and future residents is appropriate. - 7.3.6 The redevelopment of brownfield land provides an opportunity to enhance the management of surface water, and secure the added in terms of environmental and water quality.
-The Level 2 Strategic Flood Risk Assessment 202116 recommends that a flood risk assessment be undertaken to ensure surface water is appropriately managed through the use of sustainable drainage (in line with Policy ST52). - 7.3.7 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan7.
+Site HS2 should seek to diversify the housing offer available in the area, ensuring that a range of house types and sizes are provided to contribute to meeting local housing needs, including for affordable homes. - 7.3.5 Nottinghamshire County Council will be retaining space for an education administration facility within the site boundary.
+A quality, sensitive design should ensure that both uses can sit comfortably on site, and that the amenity of existing and future residents is appropriate.

+- 7.3.6 The redevelopment of brownfield land provides an opportunity to enhance the management of surface water, and secure the added in terms of environmental and water quality.
+The Level 2 Strategic Flood Risk Assessment 2021 recommends that a flood risk assessment be undertaken to ensure surface water is appropriately managed through the use of sustainable drainage (in line with Policy ST52). - 7.3.7 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan 2023.-Such provision will be made in accordance with Policy ST58.